-Until either parent files for custody or child support with the courts, the mother has sole custody of the child.
+Until either parent files for custody or child support with the family courts, the mother has sole physical custody and legal custody of the child.
 If a problem arises between the parents, the mother is within her rights to deny all rights to the father.

 For them, potential financial support is not worth the involvement of the father in her and the child’s life.
 If the dad is a responsible father, however, he will be a benefit not only in helping to financially support the child, but in helping raise the child as well.

-A custody order is more beneficial for the dad, since a mother has all the custody rights at birth, meaning a dad could be left without:
+A child custody order is more beneficial for the dad, since a mother has all the custody rights at birth, meaning a dad could be left without:

 - The right to spend time with his child

 - The right to obtain information about his child, including medical and school records